I never thought about becoming a tattoo artist.

 But nobody in my area was willing to help me learn.

 That is where the internet search began.
 It was close to impossible to find good information.
-I ended up getting ripped off several times.
-Buying cheap equipment and books that promised to help.
+I ended up getting ripped off several times, buying cheap equipment and books that promised to help but didn’t.

 Tattoo University was born out of necessity.
 It got a life of its own.
 People asked me questions and I did videos to show them how to solve their problems.
-Egos from other artist slowed progress so I started my own sites.
+Egos from other artists, especially on social media slowed progress so I started my own sites.

 We started off as the Jaunty Artist Tattoo Club, but I wanted everyone to know that we were different.
 I wanted our name to reflect that we were focused on educating people about tattooing.